Governance Remodeling Project

 and the changing needs of business education globally.

-In the coming weeks, AACSB will host a series of member town halls to share a draft hybrid model that incorporates the most valued features of several models discussed at the governance summit.
+AACSB hosted a series of member town halls to share a draft governance model.

-AACSB members are welcome to join any of the listed sessions.
+AACSB members were invited to join any of the listed sessions.
+If a session has passed, you can still register to access the recording.

 Latin America: May 29, 2:00 pm ET